iterative/ldb-resources/README.md

 The default method for data organization in new ML projects is to create datasets by grouping data objects into named file folders.
 This method has an advantage of being the simplest way to bootstrap a new project, yet it comes with serious limitations:

-(a) Experimenting on data (adding or removing data objects) results in multiple copies of the *same* dataset with minimal changes – which is undesirable for datasets of non-trivial sizes.
+* Experimenting on data (adding or removing data objects) results in multiple copies of the *same* dataset with minimal changes – which is undesirable for datasets of non-trivial sizes.

-(b) Folders are not easy to slice and dice, and retain no metadata to keep track of the object provenance (which data sample came from which source dataset).
+* Folders are not easy to slice and dice, and retain no metadata to keep track of the object provenance (which data sample came from which source dataset).

-(c) Attempts to add new data objects may result in repetitions (same object under multiple names in one dataset), or data loss (data objects overwritten due to collisions in namespace).
+* Attempts to add new data objects may result in repetitions (same object under multiple names in one dataset), or data loss (data objects overwritten due to collisions in namespace).

-(d) Annotation updates are not tracked, which may result in annotations going stale.
+* Annotation updates are not tracked, which may result in annotations going stale.

-(e) Folder-level datasets are difficult to integrate with privacy policies and directives (like GDPR) that often require data storage to be immutable and limited to approved providers.
+* Folder-level datasets are difficult to integrate with privacy policies and directives (like GDPR) that often require data storage to be immutable and limited to approved providers.

-1. Spreadsheets, or other database-powered datasets design.
+2. Spreadsheets, or other database-powered datasets design.

 A reasonable step up from managing datasets in file folders is to organize them data in spreadsheets filled with object pointers (URIs of data objects living in cloud locations).